Raulads/organoid-literature-nlp/data/README.md

 - **organoid_abstracts_clean.csv**
   - Columns: `title`, `abstract`, `year`, `authors`, `journal`, `pmid`
   - Preprocessed text (lowercased, lemmatized, stopwords removed)
-  - Ready for use in topic modeling and embeddings
+  - This is the version used in the `organoid_NLP.ipynb` analysis.

 ## Source
-- ~20,000 abstracts originally retrieved from **PubMed** using API queries on the keyword *"intestinal organoids"*.
+- Abstracts originally retrieved from **PubMed** using queries on *"intestinal organoids"*.
+- The collection process is documented in the notebook `data_collection.ipynb`.
 - Time range: publications up to 2024.

 ## Notes
-- ⚠️ Raw PubMed data is **not included** in this repository due to size and copyright restrictions.
+- ⚠️ Raw PubMed files are **not included** in this repository due to size and copyright restrictions.
-- This CSV is the **cleaned version** used in the notebooks.
+- The CSV file is a **cleaned subset** prepared for educational purposes during the CodeOp Data Science Bootcamp.
-- To reproduce from scratch, query PubMed again using [Entrez API](https://www.ncbi.nlm.nih.gov/books/NBK25501/).
+- To reproduce the dataset, rerun `data_collection.ipynb` with your own PubMed API credentials (Entrez).